p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

 Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
-Pincodes contain a credit and this credit is spent with uses.
-The **minimum purchase of a pincode is €30** and for each email or SMS sent will cost you €1 of that pincode credit, which would be equivalent to 30 email or SMS sendings.
-If you make a purchase over €100, the use of each sending will cost you €0.50, so you will get 200 email or SMS sendings.
+Pincodes contain a credit and this credit is spent with each shipment.
+The **minimum purchase of a pincode is €40** and for each email or SMS sent you will spend €1 of that pincode credit, which would be equivalent to 40 email or SMS sends.
+For purchases over €100, each sending will not cost €1, it will cost €0.50 credit per sending.
+For example, if you buy a pincode for €100 you would receive 200 uses to send emails or SMS.

 Currently accepted payment methods: **Bitcoin**.